Super Monkey Ball: Touch & Roll

-Super Monkey Ball: Touch & Roll is a party video game for the Nintendo DS, part of the Super Monkey Ball series.
+Super Monkey Ball: Touch & Roll is a platform video game developed and published by Sega for the Nintendo DS.
+It is an installment of the Super Monkey Ball series.
 It uses the DS's touch screen as the primary controller for maneuvering the monkey around the level, although D-pad control is also supported.

 Gameplay

 Super Monkey Ball: Touch & Roll has two different modes: "Party" and "Main".
 There are six minigames: Race, War, Bowling, Air Hockey, Golf, and Fight.
-Main has a Challenge Mode in which the player can try to beat the game, or Practice Mode.
-There are 12 worlds in total, ten of which are available initially and the last two being unlockable.
+Main has a Challenge Mode in which the player can try to beat the levels in a world without running out of lives, or Practice Mode.
+There are 12 worlds in total, ten of which are unlocked as the player progresses, and the last two being hidden worlds.

 As in previous Super Monkey Ball games, the object is to roll a monkey from the start of a level to the finish line within an allotted time limit.
 Along the way, the monkey collects bananas and banana bunches, worth five bananas, for the chance to gain an extra life, after getting ten bananas.
+There are no continues in this game if the player runs out of lives, unlike in other installments.
 Characters include AiAi, MeeMee, Baby and GonGon.